-We all want our laundry to be clean - look clean and smell clean.
+We all want our laundry to look clean and smell clean.
 We want our homes to smell clean.
 But how does "clean" smell?

 The Definition of Clean

 If you look up the definition of clean, the first entry is: "free from dirt; unsoiled; unstained".
 Second is: "free from foreign or extraneous matter; pure.
 Third is: "free from pollution or pollutants".
 Keep reading and nowhere in the 31 definitions offered in Webster's Universal College Dictionary, do you see any mention of scent.
 However, scents are added to almost everything we use from cosmetics and personal care products to candles, cleaning products, hand soaps, laundry products, and air fresheners.

-Some laundry detergents - like P&G's Gain - base nearly all of their advertising on the popularity of their fragrances and have embraced the use of essential oils for new scents like Lavender & Calm Chamomile, Eucalyptus and Mindful Mint, and Orange and Energetic Grapefruit.
+Some laundry detergents, like Procter and Gamble's Gain, base nearly all of their advertising on the popularity of their fragrances and have embraced the use of essential oils for new scents like Lavender & Calm Chamomile, Eucalyptus and Mindful Mint, and Orange and Energetic Grapefruit.
 The scents of Gain have proven to be so popular with consumers in the United States that they have even carried over to P&G's Swiffer line of dusters and floor cleaning products.

-Somewhere along the line, "clean" has become a scent when in fact; the act of cleaning laundry or anything else is done to remove both soil and offensive odors.
-When washer women used homemade lye soap to clean clothes, they were trying to remove soil as well as odors from bodies and stains.
+Somewhere along the line, scents have become a component of "clean" even though the act of cleaning laundry or anything else is done to remove both soil and any odors.
+When washerwomen used homemade lye soap to clean clothes, they were trying to remove soil as well as odors from bodies and stains.
 Yet at the same time, they tucked bundles of dried lavender because they liked the scent into trunks to make clothes smell better.

 Our Olfactory Sense of Clean